greg-raven/test-suite/README.md

 1. Upload the &ldquo;test-suite&rdquo; folder to the server you wish to test.
 2. Point your testing software at each of the test files of interest.
 If you have no plans to create an SSI/SHTML website on a particular server, for example, there is no need to run the tests.

-**Request**

-If you copy these files for more than infrequent personal use, please replace my Font Awesome CDN code with your own.
-Thank you.

 ---

 **Version history**